This article appeared in the March issue of VICE magazine. Click HERE to subscribe.

 VICE: Tell us about the backstory of the cover image.

 Cattelan and Ferrari: Last January, local fire department officials responded to a report of an explosion at a residence on the outskirts of Milan.
 On arrival, fire officials discovered the front door of the residence open and flames coming from the windows.
 Inside the residence, officials found a body lying face up on the bed in one of the rear bedrooms.
-Known for our colourful style, the chief detective called us to take pictures for the case.*
+Known for our colorful style, the chief detective called us to take pictures for the case.*

 Where did the shoot take place?